 - Does the company operate a 24 hour call-out service and emergency attendance within four hours?

 Police accept the installation of remote signalling alarms from alarm companies whose business is subject to inspection by independent inspectorate organisations identified in police policy.

 Currently these are:

-All of these organisations publish lists of relevant companies.
+These organisations publish lists of certificated companies.